Byte-Crfat-AI/Upscaling_Precipitation_Dataset/README.md

 # Super-Resolution Model using Deep Learning

 This project focuses on building a Super-Resolution (SR) model using a deep learning approach.
-The model aims to enhance the resolution of low-resolution images by leveraging a convolutional neural network (CNN) architecture, specifically a Residual Network (ResNet) combined with UpSampling layers.
+The model aims to enhance the resolution of low-resolution images by leveraging a WGAN GP equipped with convolutional neural network (CNN) architecture, specifically a Residual Network (ResNet) combined with UpSampling layers.
 The model is designed to improve the resolution of the IMD gridded dataset.

 ## Table of Contents
 - [Project Overview](#project-overview)